 To ensure Parkinson’s pain is assessed and diagnosed efficiently, a specific scale has been designed.
 King’s Parkinson’s Pain Scale (KPPS)1 is a validated scale which covers the common types of Parkinson’s related pain.
 The doctor or Parkinson’s nurse can use this to help understand the type of Parkinson’s pain you have and assess what needs to be done to help you further.

-As you may not see your doctor or Parkinson’s nurse frequently, it may help for you, or your carer (if you have one) to keep a diary and complete the specific Parkinson’s pain questionnaire (King’s PD Pain Quest2).
-This validated, patient-friendly questionnaire is designed to allow you to assess the type of pain you are experiencing, and help your doctor or Parkinson’s nurse identify and treat the pain more quickly.
+As you may not see your doctor or Parkinson’s nurse frequently, it will help your care team if you complete the specific Parkinson’s pain questionnaire (King’s PD Pain Quest2), a validated, patient-friendly questionnaire designed to allow you to assess the type of pain you are experiencing.
+Completing the 24-hour Hauser3 diary, a home diary designed to assess your motor symptoms, over the same period of time, would further help your doctor or Parkinson’s nurse to better understand the pain you are experiencing and to treat it more quickly.

 The following section on ‘Types of pain in Parkinson’s’ suggests how different types of pain may be treated.
 For some types of pain, exercise may help.
 A physiotherapist can advise further.
 Relaxation techniques and complementary therapies may also be beneficial.

 1. Chaudhuri KR, Rizos A, Trenkwalder C, Rascol O, Pal S, et al. (2015) King’s Parkinson’s Disease Pain Scale, the first scale for Pain in PD: an international validation.
 Mov Disord.
 2015 Oct;30(12):1623-31 - view abstract